Hoverbear/CSC-446/assignments/a1/answers.md

 ## Question 3

-**Since the spreadsheets provided are incompatible with LibreOffice the problem has been reimplemented in Rust.**
+**Since the spreadsheets provided are incompatible with LibreOffice the problem has been reimplemented in Rust.
+See `code/able-baker/src/main.rs`**

 ### Q3.a & Q3.b